Carl E. Duckett: Central Intelligence Agency

 The Central Intelligence Agency was formed in July 1947, at the direction of President Harry S. Truman.
 The CIA would be headed by a Director of Central Intelligence (DCI), reporting directly to the President.
 From the start, and for several following years, it was not widely accepted that the CIA was responsible for producing scientific intelligence.

 The great importance of science and technology in intelligence was clearly shown in the Cuban Missile Crisis.
 Thus, in August 1963, a number of technical operations in the three existing directorates of the CIA were consolidated to form the Deputy Directorate of Science and Technology (DDS&T) with Albert D. Wheelon as the leader.
 In November, a Foreign Missile and Space Analysis Center (FMSAC) was formed in the DDS&T. Having worked with him on Jam Session and TABAC, Wheelon was well aware of Duckett’s capabilities, and enticed him to leave the MID in Huntsville and head the FMSAC.

-During the next several years, Duckett and the FMSAC were kept busy with Soviet accomplishments: Cosmos reconnaissance and Molniya communication spacecraft; Voshkov and the first spacewalk and Venera missions past Venus in 1965; and the Luna soft landing on the Moon and the transmission of surface images in 1966 that put the Soviets ahead in the Moon race.
+During the next several years, Duckett and the FMSAC were kept busy with Soviet accomplishments: Cosmos reconnaissance and Molniya communication spacecraft; Voshod-2 and the first spacewalk and Venera missions past Venus in 1965; and the Luna soft landing on the Moon and the transmission of surface images in 1966 that put the Soviets ahead in the Moon race.
 Of perhaps greater concern were Soviet ballistic missiles: third-generation ICBMs (NATO designations SS-9, SS-11, and SS-13), as well as submarine-launched intermediate-range ballistic missiles (IRBMs) that could easily reach U.S. territory.

 In addition to telemetry, Duckett and the FMSAC analyzed radar, optical, and photographic information.
 For collection, the electronic intelligence receiving station in Iran continued, and other stations were established in Norway and on ships.
 A 150 ft dish antenna at Stanford University was used to monitor Soviet radar signals after they bounced off the Moon.
 Chinese missile and nuclear programs were also monitored; for much of this the U-2 spy-plane was employed, including the ability to determine operating facilities by measuring their heat using infrared cameras, and to collect high-altitude gas samples from nuclear facility emissions.
 CORONA missions also continued, primarily using the KH-4A (1963–1964) and KH-4B (1967) satellites.
 These had resolutions of about 10 ft and 6 ft, respectively, and carried two reentry vehicles, allowing each mission to cover some 18 million square miles.

 While the activities of Duckett and the FMSAC were of great value to the CIA, they mainly involved analyses of existing events.
 Some of the Agency’s strategic consultants strongly suggested that more capability was needed in advancing the basic science and technology used both in collecting information and in predicting future actions of adversaries.
 This would involve increasing the size and capabilities of not just the FMSAC but those of Wheelon’s overall organization.